-David Hird is a retired partner in Weil’s Washington, D.C. office who concentrated his practice on litigation in the areas of environmental law, insurance, and general commercial litigation, including bankruptcy cases.
+David Hird retired from the partnership in 2017.
+He was a partner in Weil’s Washington, D.C. office and concentrated his practice on litigation in the areas of environmental law, insurance, and general commercial litigation, including bankruptcy cases.

-Mr. Hird was recognized as a leading Environmental Law practitioner in Chambers USA.
+Mr. Hird was recognized as a leading Environmental Law practitioner in Chambers USA many times.

 Commercial and Bankruptcy Litigation